oguzhanisilay8/RNA-seq-Exploratory-Analysis-PCA-Heatmap-UPGMA/README.md

-# RNA-seq-Exploratory-Analysis-PCA-Heatmap-UPGMA
+# RNA-seq Exploratory Analysis with PCA, Heatmap, and UPGMA

 This repository presents an exploratory RNA-seq data analysis workflow implemented in R.
 The project focuses on understanding transcriptomic similarities and differences among samples through dimensionality reduction, clustering, and visualization techniques.

 ---

 ## Project Overview

 In this project, RNA-seq count data were analyzed to explore gene expression patterns and sample relationships using:

 - Principal Component Analysis (PCA)
 - Heatmap visualization of highly variable genes
 - UPGMA hierarchical clustering

-The aim is to demonstrate how transcriptomic data can be processed and interpreted in an exploratory bioinformatics workflow.
+The main objective is to demonstrate how transcriptomic data can be processed, explored, and interpreted within an exploratory bioinformatics workflow.

 ---

 ## Dataset Information

 - Source: Gene Expression Omnibus (GEO, NCBI)
 - Accession: GSE164073
 - Data type: Raw gene count matrix
-- Organism: Homo sapiens
+- Organism: *Homo sapiens*
 ---

 ## Analysis Workflow

 The main steps of the analysis include:

 1. Importing raw RNA-seq count data
 2. Quality control and low-count gene filtering
 3. Log2 normalization
 4. Data scaling
 5. Principal Component Analysis (PCA)
 6. Identification of highly variable genes
 7. Heatmap visualization
 8. UPGMA hierarchical clustering

 All analyses were conducted using R and open-source packages.